Need some cheap Halloween decorations? Here is the list of some truly easy DIY Halloween decorations for outside in your yard and inside.

 Little plastic pumpkins are good for corners of the house and corners of your porch that remain undecorated.

-I looked at a bunch of tutorials for tombstones online, and honestly, you should just buy them at the Dollar Store.
+I looked at a bunch of tutorials for tombstones online, and honestly, you should just buy them at the Dollar Tree.
 It’s easier and cheaper than doing it yourself!